 - Reports that have the wrong account information,

 - Reports with mistakes about payment history, and

 - Reports that are the result of identity theft,

 - Including charges that you did not make and accounts that you did not open.

-We get you compensate when your credit card company or credit bureau ignores your requests to fix your credit report.
+We will get you compensated when your credit card company or credit bureau ignores your requests to fix your credit report.
 Talk to our credit report dispute lawyers today for free legal help.
-Call 818-254-8413 for immediate credit report dispute helps!
+Call 818-254-8413 for immediate credit report dispute help!